 This Handbook will function as a follow up of the 1996 edition composed by Andrew Lock and Charles Peters.

-The new edition contains 40 chapters organized into 6 parts.
-Part 1 integrates contemporary evolutionary biological thought that is moving toward an extended synthesis, offering the possibility of rethinking the causal nexus driving human symbolic evolution.
-Part 2 details how these extended evolutionary theories provide new tools to identify the units (defining features) and levels (biological and sociocultural loci) of symbolic behavior across space and time; offering new ways of determining which of our human ancestors were behaviorally and symbolically modern.
-Part 3 summarizes and synthesizes competing archeological hypotheses and theories on the pace whereby symbolism evolved.
-Part 4 examines how cognitive primatology and comparative psychology contribute significantly to clarifying what counts as evidence for symbolic capacities and practices in human, primate and other animal lineages.
-Part 5 turns to the expanding field of language origin and evolution studies.
-Part 6 takes us to the current age and scholars examine where our symbolic evolution has brought us, and how the invention of writing, digitalization, globalization, multiculturalism and transhumanism brings forth an overall techno-scientific realm of extended and global minds that surpass the biological, cognitive and sociocultural.
+The new edition integrates contemporary evolutionary biological thought that is moving toward an extended synthesis, offering the possibility of rethinking the causal nexus driving human symbolic evolution.
+It details how these extended evolutionary theories provide new tools to identify the units (defining features) and levels (biological and sociocultural loci) of symbolic behavior across space and time; offering new ways of determining which of our human ancestors were behaviorally and symbolically modern.
+Summaries and syntheses are given on competing archaeological hypotheses and theories on the pace whereby symbolism evolved and how cognitive primatology and comparative psychology contribute significantly to clarifying what counts as evidence for symbolic capacities and practices in human, primate and other animal lineages.
+The book ends with the current age with scholars that examine where our symbolic evolution has brought us, and how the invention of writing, digitalization, globalization, multiculturalism and transhumanism brings forth an overall techno-scientific realm of extended and global minds that surpass the biological, cognitive and sociocultural.

 Copyright AppEEL 2012